near/near-enhanced-api-server/DB_DESIGN.md

 ## New requirements for assets__fungible_token_events table:
 1. Change old/new account_id to affected/involved account_id.
-2. Add absolute value column.
-Required for balance request.
-3. Rename it to something_with_coins, add coin_id column (later we will also store MT there).

 ## New requirements for account_changes and balances table:
 1. Change the table so that we have the same enumeration column.
 Required for native_history (pagination)